 This extremely aromatic spice works equally well in both sweet and savoury dishes.
 If you get sugar cravings, make cinnamon your new best friend!
 It helps to control blood sugar levels * and improve resistance to insulin, plus its packed full of antioxidants.
 Its antibacterial and antifungal properties make it valued as a natural food preservative.
 I have it almost every morning, whether in my porridge, pancakes, smoothie or granola!

 I add turmeric to absolutely everything, from curries to stir-fries to smoothies to porridge!
-In fact, I’ve written an entire blog post on 7 Mind-Blowing Facts About Turmeric!
-This superfood has been famous for it’s health properties for thousands of years, including its anti-inflammatory and antioxidant goodness.
+In fact, I’ve written an entire blog post on The Health Benefits of Turmeric!
+Turmeric has been famous for its health properties for thousands of years, including its anti-inflammatory and antioxidant goodness.
 The curcumin, which gives turmeric its vibrant orange colour, helps to fight free radicals in the body that can damage cells.
 It regulates the liver function and acts as an antacid for stomach ulcers.
 In addition, it is amazing at keeping the skin looking young and fresh, while also helping to combat more serious inflammatory skin conditions such as eczema.

 This super spicy powder is famous for its detoxifying properties and its fiery colour makes every dish look gorgeous.
 It’s not so much about the flavour as the heat that this brings to each dish – a small pinch goes a long way!
 With anti-irritant properties, it relieves joint pain, plus it stimulates the digestive system by increasing the enzyme flow which aids in metabolising food and eliminating toxins.
 Use it to give a kick to curry, chilli, spicy pasta dishes and even hot salad dressings.